Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Learning ROCBFs from Expert Demonstrations

-The bound $\text{Bnd}_q(u,y)$ exists and can be obtained as all components of $q(u,y,t)$ are bounded in $t$.
-This is a natural assumption to obtain formal guarantees on our learned ROCBF $h(x)$ from a finite data set $Z_\text{dyn}$ since it is not possible to sample the time domain $\mathbb{R}_{\ge 0}$ densely with a finite number of samples.
-These bounds can be neglected, i.e., $\text{Bnd}_q(u,y)=0$, when the system \eqref{eq:system} is independent of $t$.
+The bound $\text{Bnd}_q(y,u)$ exists and can be obtained as all components of $q(y,t,u)$ are bounded in $t$.
+This is a natural assumption to obtain formal guarantees on the function $q(y,t,u)$ from a finite dataset $Z_\text{dyn}$ since it is not possible to sample the time domain $\mathbb{R}_{\ge 0}$ densely with a finite number of samples.
+It can be seen that $\text{Bnd}_q(y,u)=0$ when the system \eqref{eq:system} is independent of~$t$.